Dubai International Airport: Expansion

 On 29 October 2010, the airport marked its 50th anniversary.
 The airport has seen over 402 million passengers at an average annual growth rate of 15.5% and handled over 3.87 million aircraft at an average annual growth rate of 12.4%.

 With the arrival of the Airbus A380, the airport made modifications costing $230 million.
 These included the building of 29 gates capable of handling large aircraft, five of which are in Terminal 3 and two are in Terminal 1.
 Other important projects at the airport include the next stage of phase 2 development, which includes the construction of Concourse 3.
 This will be a smaller version of Concourse 2, connected to Terminal 3.

-Also as part of the expansion, the airport now handles at least 75 million (an increase of 19 million) passengers per annum with the opening of Concourse 3, part of Terminal 3.
-However, recent communications predict a further increase to 80 million passengers with additional reassessments of existing capacities.
-In 2009, Terminal 2 expanded its facilities to handle 5 million (an increase of 2 million) passengers annually, taking the airport's total capacity to 62 million passengers.
-Terminal 2 capacity was planned to bring the total capacity of the airport from the initial 75 million passengers to 80 million passenger capacity by 2012.
+As part of the expansion, the airport now handles at least 75 million passengers per annum, an increase of 19 million, with the opening of Concourse 3, part of Terminal 3.
+Recent communications predict a further increase to 80 million passengers with additional reassessments of existing capacities.
+In 2009, Terminal 2 expanded its facilities to handle 5 million passengers annually, an increase of 2 million, taking the airport's total capacity to 62 million passengers.
+Terminal 2 capacity was planned to bring the total capacity of the airport from the initial 75 million passengers, to 80 million passenger capacity by 2012.

-The Cargo Mega Terminal, which will have the capacity to handle 3 million tonnes of cargo a year, is a major development; it will be built in the long term.
+The Cargo Mega Terminal, which will have the capacity to handle 3 million tonnes of cargo a year, is a major development.
+It will be built in the long term.
 The completion of the mega terminal will be no later than 2018.
 Terminal 2 will be completely redeveloped to match the status of the other two terminals.
 With all of these projects completed by 2013, the airport expects to handle at least 75–80 million passengers and over 5 million tonnes of cargo.